DEFRA/cdp-portal-frontend/README.md

 The following attribution statement MUST be cited in your products and applications when using this information.

-> Contains public sector information licensed under the Open Government license v3
+> Contains public sector information licensed under the Open Government licence v3

 ### About the licence